 Every so often you come across a level of ingenuity that has you equally scratching your head and staring in disbelief.
 In 2016, that ingenuity came to life in the form of a barbecue grill made out of a jet engine.

 From Jet Engine to Grill

-Built originally in 2016 by Delta’s TechOps team, the unique barbecuing station was built using scrap parts from a Pratt & Whitney PW2000 jet engine from a Boeing 757.
-Imagine stepping into your neighbor's backyard for some grilled chicken, hot dogs, and burgers, only to be greeted to what looks like something from a missing airline.
+Built by Delta’s TechOps team, the unique barbecuing station was constructed using scrap parts from a Boeing 757's Pratt & Whitney PW2000 jet engine.
+The craft was discontinued in 2004, so something had to be done with all of those decommissioned parts.
+Imagine stepping into your neighbor's backyard for some hot dogs and burgers, only to be greeted to what looks like something that fell of an airplane.

-Projects like these are cool but have a more specific purpose than just grilling.
-Delta wants to showcase the minds and talents on the Technical Operations team at Delta.
+Projects like these are cool but have a more specific purpose beyond just grilling.
+The grills allow Delta to showcase the skills and talents of its Technical Operations team.
 “The craftsmanship of the grill allows people to see what TechOps does each and every day to keep our planes in tip-top shape," said Don Mitacek, S.V.P-Technical Operations.

-Regardless, grills like these definitely get you hyped about barbecuing this summer.
+Regardless, grills like these will definitely get you hyped about barbecuing this summer.